|Lawrence Washington Carter Sr.|

 Feb.
 5, 1948 – The Evergreen Courant reported that the Castleberry Panthers had lost the first game of the season on their home court to a fast-passing W.S.
-Neal cage squad by a 23-16 score.
-“Phil” Dees, Castleberry forward, was held to seven points by the close guarding East Brewton team.
+Neal team by a 23-16 score.
+“Phil” Dees, Castleberry forward, was held to seven points by the East Brewton team.
 Clark with four, Beasley with three and Pate with two rounded out the Panther scoring.

 Feb.
 5, 1948 – Writer and director Christopher Guest was born in New York City.